autobump/autobump/index.md

 Alternatively, you can use Autobump Spring boot, a Bitbucket Cloud app that is integrated in your Bitbucket Workspace.
-When you go to [https://prod.autobump.be](https://prod.autobumpbe) you can hit the install-button (Image XXX).
+When you go to [https://prod.autobump.be](https://prod.autobumpbe) you can hit the install-button.

 ![](./media/image3.png)

->	Image XXX.
+>	Figure 2.
 Page to install Autobump in a BitBucket workspace.

-Once you are authenticated in BitBucket, you are prompted to grant Autobump access to your BitBucket workspace (Image XXX).
+Once you are authenticated in BitBucket, you are prompted to grant Autobump access to your BitBucket workspace.

 ![](./media/image4.png)

 If you click 'Grant Access', you land on the homepage of the Autobump dashboard, where all the repositories of your BitBucket workspace are listed.
-You can now select the repositories you want Autobump to monitor (image XXX).
+You can now select the repositories you want Autobump to monitor.

 ![](./media/image5.png)

->	Image XXX.
+>	Figure 3.
 List of the repositories in a BitBucket workspace, imported in Autobump.

 ![](./media/image6.png)

->	Image XXX.
+>	Figure 4.
 Page to configure or bump repositories.

 After saving, you can then hit the 'Bump now!' button to run Autobump for your repositories.
 If your repositories contain outdated dependencies, you will soon see the first pull requests appear in your BitBucket workspace!
-If notes on the new release are available in Github, they are included as a comment in the pull request (image XXX)
+If notes on the new release are available in Github, they are included as a comment in the pull request.

 ![](./media/image7.png)

->	Image XXX.
-A pull request issues by Autobump, that includes release notes.
+>	Figure 5.
+A pull request issued by Autobump, that includes release notes.

 #### Command line interface ####